FREQUENTLY ASKED QUESTIONS

 Not if you're applying for the $500 Winner grant, but we would accept a simultaneous submission if you're applying for the $150 Virtual Gig grant.
 Your work must be original and under 5 minutes though regardless of grant option, please refer to the APPLY page for details.

 I'm writing a novel/play/musical, can I submit an excerpt of it?

-No, it wouldn't make any sense because all submissions must be complete works that have a natural beginning and end, i.e. not in the middle of a sentence or a lyric or a scene.
-In our effort to curate broadcasts we want to offer audiences complete, cohesive pieces in the form of 5 minute performances.
+Yes, however you would only be able to apply to the $150 "Virtual Gig" grant so that your piece is only under the ES Non-Exclusive License.
+Please remember though to have your submission make sense in and of itself that has a natural beginning and end, i.e. don't end in the middle of a sentence or a lyric or a scene.
+In our effort to curate virtual performances we want to offer audiences complete, cohesive pieces in about 5 minutes.

 Can I perform more than one piece as long as my whole video is under 5 minutes?